* Euro nurses more losses after ECB spurs rate cut expectations

 "If you ask whether dollar/yen is going to head higher or lower, I think downside risks are increasing," said Satoshi Okagawa, senior global markets analyst for Sumitomo Mitsui Banking Corporation in Singapore, adding that the greenback could head gradually lower against the yen.

-The crisis in Ukraine has also supported the safe-haven yen currency and the market will an eye on a May 11 separatist referendum.
+Simmering tensions in the Ukraine have also supported the safe-haven yen currency and the market kept an eye on a May 11 separatist referendum.